kellydyer007/search.github.io/README.md

   * Random Edges which grabs edge lengths connected to the node, adds them together and used for h(n)
   * Cheapest Remaining Edges which uses cheapset remaining edges for h(n)

+For this part I was only about to run graphs of size 5, 7, and 8.
+Larger graphs exponentially increase the time it takes for uniform cost search and could not be run.
+I tried to run size 9 and 10 overnight, because I used Google CoLab for this project, it timed out after 3 hours and had to be restarted.
+Even after restarting at 7:30 AM, the 6 hours I was asleep the code did not finish for size 9 or 10.
+I got it to finish once for size 9, but this was in the testing phase and I did not gather the data for the graphs at this time.
+There is a huge leap in computing time for any sizes above size 8 as you can see from the orange bars in the graphs.

 My results from running the A* heuristic look like the following graphs:

 ### Graph 1